top of page

 (Graphite and watercolor on paper, laserjet printouts, video documentation of performance, video projection, and GIFS)

 In 2019 I designed a sentence generator with Matthew Hollett after U.S. propaganda campaigns like these.
 Informed by June Jordan's Problems of Language in a Democratic State (1982) and Michael Warner's Publics and Counterpublics (2002), in which he points toward "a way of imagining a speech for which there is yet no scene, and a scene for which there is no speech."
 (A sequel to some medals I made in 2009)

-Nancy Holt and Robert Smithson travelled from place to place, building site-specific earthworks.
+Nancy Holt and Robert Smithson traveled from place to place creating site-specific earthworks.
 In 1973 Smithson was my age when he died in a plane crash while surveying the site for Amarillo Ramp.
-For a long time I’ve been in serious doubt about the public role of art, the politics of politics.
-Never considered myself a fan of land art (just a participant in a land-dominating nation-state); but on my way to Finland He’d asked me about Smithson and I surprised myself by defending the work: “Isn’t it extreme?
+“Isn’t it extreme?
 The state of a person who puts themself in a room with salt and mirrors!?
-How to exist alongside all this material, and this perception...”
-Going public means building a structure through which others enter, either by force, or...going public means building a Partially Buried Woodshed.
+How to exist alongside all this material?”
+Going public means building a structure through which others enter, either by force, or going public means building a partially buried woodshed.